Cosmo Cosmolino

 Cosmo Cosmolino is a 1992 book by Australian writer Helen Garner.
 The book consists of three linked works: two short stories and a novella, though the author and critics have described it as a novel.

 It was first published in Australia by McPhee Gribble and was shortlisted for the 1993 Miles Franklin Award.
 It has been reported that the novel's title is Garner's favourite, and came to her in a dream.

 Short stories

 In the first short story "Recording Angel", a woman goes to a hospital to see a gravely ill friend.

-In the second short story "A Vigil", a man is forced to see the cremation of his girlfriend who suicided.
+In the second short story "A Vigil", a man is forced to see the cremation of his girlfriend who committed suicide.

 Novella

 In the novella that gives the name to the book, freelance writer Janet owns a terrace house in Melbourne.
 The house was previously inhabited by a communal household.

 Critical reception

 The novel was critically well received.